amal-irgashev/langgraph-starter-kit/README.md

 ## 🎯 Overview

 This starter kit provides a foundation for building autonomous agents using LangGraph and the LangGraph Client JS SDK.
-It serves as a practical implementation companion to the LangGraph Client JS SDK documentation (available both [locally](frontend/LangGraph%20Client%20JS%20SDK%20Main%20Draft.md) and on [Google Docs](https://docs.google.com/document/d/1X3A9YPRtJ5wVKeXxM0eC3QdVg5qJlmUDCTIcPRQOULY/edit?usp=sharing)), demonstrating how to build production-ready agent applications.
+It serves as a practical implementation companion to the LangGraph Client JS SDK documentation (available both [locally](frontend/LangGraph%20Client%20JS%20SDK%20Main%20Draft.md), demonstrating how to build production-ready agent applications.

 ### What's Inside